 Seeking care for an injury provides pain relief, but in many cases, it also promotes healing.
-Several treatment options at NorthEast Spine and Sports Medicine encourage your body’s natural healing process, including:
+Several treatment options for rehabilitative care can help encourage your body’s natural healing process, including:

 We tailor treatment toward the unique needs of each patient.
 We don’t just want you to feel better.
 We want you to actually get better and recover from the conditions or injuries that trigger your pain.